Privacy management in products and services - Biometric access control products and services

 Frequently Asked Questions

-CEN/TR 18241:2025 is a draft published by the European Committee for Standardization (CEN).
+CEN/TR 18241:2025 is a technical report published by the European Committee for Standardization (CEN).
 Its full title is "Privacy management in products and services - Biometric access control products and services".
 This standard covers: This document contains recommendations on how to integrate the principle of ‘data protection and privacy by design’ during the entire lifecycle of biometric access-control products and services, in order to achieve ‘data protection and privacy by default’.
 Biometric facial recognition for access control is covered by this document.
 Biometric facial recognition for surveillance is covered by CEN/CLC/JTC 13 TR ‘Video surveillance’.
 This document specifies recommendations for the management of data protection and privacy by design in biometricaccess- control products and services.
 This document extends ISO/IEC 27552.
 This document applies to aspects of data protection and privacy by design.
 This document is not applicable to non-biometric aspects of access control, or to aspects not relating to data protection or privacy.

 This document contains recommendations on how to integrate the principle of ‘data protection and privacy by design’ during the entire lifecycle of biometric access-control products and services, in order to achieve ‘data protection and privacy by default’.
 Biometric facial recognition for access control is covered by this document.
 Biometric facial recognition for surveillance is covered by CEN/CLC/JTC 13 TR ‘Video surveillance’.
 This document specifies recommendations for the management of data protection and privacy by design in biometricaccess- control products and services.
 This document extends ISO/IEC 27552.
 This document applies to aspects of data protection and privacy by design.
 This document is not applicable to non-biometric aspects of access control, or to aspects not relating to data protection or privacy.